naffnuff/CppGuidelines/CppGuidelines.md

 * *Reason:* It's state-of-the-art.

 Avoid functions from the C library, especially the ones that require manual resource management.
 * *Reason:* It's a thing of the past.
-Pretty much anything they do, `std` will do better and safer.
+Pretty much anything they do, `std` does better and safer.

 Clean up old code according to these guidelines as far as reasonably safe and manageable.
 * *Reason:* It's an investment that will save us time and misery in the long run.